 Ankh – The Egyptians were great believers in amulets, for fertility a frog amulet was used.
 The ankh is the Egyptian symbol of life, regeneration, immortality, the ankh, means “life” and “hand mirror.”
 The ankh is a protection against negative energies, it is an auspicious symbol and stands for benevolent energies and good fortune.
 Animal shapes were often crafted and used for amulets, a universal symbol of protection is the eye.
 Phallic symbols are represented by hands and horns and are a protection against the evil eye.

-Magick Symbols – Magick symbols are often inscribed on necklaces, bracelets, and rings to be used as amulets, also the names of powerful deities, goddesses and gods, numbers and magickal words.
+Magic Symbols – Magic symbols are often inscribed on necklaces, bracelets, and rings to be used as amulets, also the names of powerful deities, goddesses and gods, numbers and magical words.
 It is believed that by using the name of a particular deity, you are tapping into divine power.

 The Triple Goddess – The principle female deity of witchcraft, based on early Celtic images is, The Triple Goddess.
-The three personalities are the youthful Diana goddess of the hunt, the maiden, Luna goddess of the Moon, the mother, the old Crone or the nocturnal hunt, death and destruction.
+The three personalities are the youthful Diana goddess of the hunt, the maiden, Luna goddess of the Moon, the mother, the old Crone.

-Wand – For all dedicated witches, a wand is an important tool, it also works as a focus for energy and magick.
-The wand dates back to the fifteenth century when witches and sorcerers used their wands for all types of magick, they pointed, chanted, and magick happened.
+Wand – For all dedicated witches, a wand is an important tool, it also works as a focus for energy and magic.
+The wand dates back to the fifteenth century when witches and sorcerers used their wands for all types of magic, they pointed, chanted, and magic happened.
 For the novice the wand is used to help focus on, and build energy for their magic practices, it becomes charged with energy through use.
-Some use very simple wands, others more elaborate ones, studded with precious and semi-precious stones and feathers, and magick inscriptions, such as rune stone symbols, Celtic symbols, the ankh, scarab, five pointed star or the infinity sign.
+Some use very simple wands, others more elaborate ones, studded with precious and semi-precious stones and feathers, and magic inscriptions, such as rune stone symbols, Celtic symbols, the ankh, scarab, five pointed star or the infinity sign.

-Chakras – Within us there are seven spiritual energy centers, beginning at the base of the spine and ending at the crown of the head.
+Chakras – Within us there are seven spiritual energy centers, beginning at the base of the spine and ending at the crown.
 Energy is drawn into the body through the chakras, each one is a different colour, you begin with the base chakra which is located at the base of the spine.

 (1) Red, base chakra